khaled-11/job-finder-bot/README.md

 ### Capture details using Wit.ai

+We need to capture information like job preference and company name.
+This App uses Wit.ai to capture entities in user inputs.
+For example, when the user say alert me on this Wednesday, the Wit App will capture the date and send back the information.
+In the code we will check for each intent name and provide the response for this intent.
+We can check also for entities and add combinations like......

 ### APIs for reviews and search results

+Now, we need to get reviews using the company name we captured using Wit.ai.
+Also, we need to get job opportunities for the job preference we got.
+This App uses Google cutom search API to search indeed, glassdoor and other websites for job posting.
+We take the job preference data and cutom search these websites then send back the results to the user.
+Also, we use other API to find Indeed reviews about a specific company name.

 ### Messenger One Time Notification for reminders

+To send reminders to user using the dates data we got from the Wit App, we need to use OTN feature from Messenger.
+This is because the reminder can be after 24 hours from the last communication, and OTN will allow the page to send one message to usres in the future after the 24 hours window frame.
+To implemet this, we need to save the token and set interval to check the dates and tokens.

 ### Connect users with Mentors in the same conversation

+To connect users with Mentors in the same Messenger conversation, we need to a data field for each user and mentor.
+It will be done through the webhook by checking the user and see whether he is a mentor or user.
+For Mentors, we need another field that indicate whether he is available or not.

 ## How to install and use this App